deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

   - Productivity
 ---

+This post is a collection of VS Code settings that I think are worth changing from their default values.

+## Introduction

 Visual Studio Code is an amazing editor that has a ton of settings, with more being introduced all the time.
 If you don't keep up with all the release notes, it's easy to miss some of the new settings.
 Looking through the list of settings can be overwhelming and time consuming, and it's hard to know which ones are worth changing.

-This post is a collection of settings that I think are worth changing from their default values.
+Below I list settings that you may want to consider changing from their default values.

 > I understand that most of these settings are personal preference, and you may not agree with all of my suggestions.
 > I am simply listing these to make you aware of them.